-descend

-Descend into tree - MXML\DESCEND, MXML\NO\DESCEND, or MXML DESCEND FIRST
+descend Descend into tree - MXML\DESCEND, MXML\NO\DESCEND, OF MXML\DESCEND\FIRST mxmlWalkNext 119

 Previous node or NULL

 The descend argument controls whether the previous node's last child is considered to be the previous node.
 The top node argument constrains the walk to the node's children.